FrankKair/dotfiles/README.md

 ## Dotfiles

-.gitconfig, .vimrc, aliases and a bootstrap script to install apps and tools.
+.gitconfig, .vimrc, .zshrc and a bootstrap script to install apps and tools.